 But if you’ve already done some shopping around then you’ll know that prices for the best soundbars can vary wildly, and it’s difficult to determine which one to go for.

-To help with that decision, we’ve tested some of the top offerings from leading brands at a range of price points to find out which offer the most ‘base for your buck’, taking into consideration additional features such as internal speakers, smart connectivity, subwoofers and more.
+To help with that decision, we’ve ranked some of the top offerings from leading brands at a range of price points to find out which of them offer the most ‘bass for your buck’, taking into consideration additional features such as internal speakers, smart connectivity, subwoofers and more.
 Scroll down to see what we thought.

 Sonos does do other speakers for your TV sound but the Beam is the one to go for.
 It’s the best balance of price, performance and that superb Sonos feature set.
 You can voice control it, use it as part of your Sonos multi-room set-up and it’s just the right size for most homes.

 Soundwise, it’s surprisingly wide and full bodied.
 Sonos has ensured it produces a weight and depth that you’ll feel from the sofa.
 It leaves you without a doubt that a soundbar was a worthy investment.

 The JBL Bar Studio is the go-to soundbar for those on a budget.
 You’ll struggle to find better at even twice the price.
 It’s as fully-featured as one could expect – HDMI and Bluetooth inputs – but doesn’t scrimp on the audio either despite its fairly slight build.

 There’s no dedicated internal subwoofer but the two full range speakers inside do a very good job.
 There’s still lots of bass.
 Dialogue comes out nice and clear, and music and effects have plenty of punch.
 Can’t go wrong with this one.